In Depth Baby Product Reviews Led by a Pediatrician

 Analysis and Test Results

-To help shape our recommendations for this review, we considered test results, personal experience, and various user feedback.
-We also included advice from lactating professionals.
-Our comprehensive assessment of the breast pump competition involves analyzing key factors that we believe make a breast pump great, such as efficiency, comfort, ease of use, portability, and hygiene.
+To shape our recommendations, we considered test results, personal experience, and lactating user feedback.
+We also included advice from lactating professionals and medical doctors like our own founder, Juliet Spurrier, MD.
+Our comprehensive assessment of the breast pump competition involves analyzing efficiency, comfort, ease of use, portability, and hygiene.

 What's the Best Value?